jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/index.md

 Intel VPP HDR10 tone-mapping is supported on Intel QSV and VA-API on Linux.

-VPP is prefered when both tone-mapping options are checked on Intel GPU.
+VPP is prefered if both tone-mapping options are enabled.

 :::